Skip to main content

 note

-Users with View permissions cannot add/update instance name in shared application
+Users with View permissions cannot add/update environment name in shared application

 Final Step Click Onboard